Artniaina/MERNStack-E-commerce/README.md

     MongoDB: A NoSQL database, providing a flexible, scalable, and performant storage solution for the application.
     MySQL: A relational database management system, handling structured data and complex queries efficiently.

-Other Technologies

-    JSON Web Tokens (JWT): Used for secure user authentication and authorization.